Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 Comparison between original image with visible TCA (top) and the autocorrected image (bottom).

-A fully manual way to correct CA consists of manually manipulating the amount and colour hue sliders in the defringe section of the Manual panel.
+amount and colour hue sliders.
+You can find these in the defringe section of the Manual panel.

-You can also manipulate those sliders to further reduce, or completely remove, any residual CA that was not corrected with the automatic and/or eye drop methods.
+You can also manipulate the sliders to further reduce, or completely remove, CA. In case the automatic and/or eye drop methods did not correct it.

-The same image of before, but this time I manually corrected the AC.
+The same image of before, but this time I corrected the AC.

-When you manually correct your photo for the AC, do not focus only on the edges you are sampling.
+When you use the manual method to correct your photo for the AC, do not focus only on the edges you are sampling.
 Check the rest of the image as well.

-Finally, don’t push the correction too far, as this could negatively affect some other parts of your image.
+Finally, don’t push the correction too far.
+This could damage affect some other parts of your image.

 Cranking up the hue for the purple color all the way had some negative impacts on the church in the centre of the frame, where some areas have been greyed out.